shresthapradhuman/React-Portfolio-Tempate/contents/posts/map-date-sat-aug-14-2021-10-00-06-gmt-0900-japan-standard-time-blogtitle-node-js-mysql-crud-application-author-shrestha-pradhuman-category-node-express-mysql-body-today-ill-create-a-crud-api-using-nodejs-express-and-mys.md

 MySQL**:**  open-source relational database management system.\
 IDE (integrated development environment): I am using visual studio code in my case mine.
 You can choose whatever you like.

-let's start the project. create a project directory and intialize the project.
+let's start the project. create a project directory and initialize the project.

 ```
 $ mkdir crud && cd crud